eherve/dataTable-Editor/README.md

 dataTable-Editor
 ================

-A plugin Editor for dataTable that allows the creation, edition and suppression of data in tables.
+A plugin Editor for dataTable, based on boostrap, that allows the creation, edition and suppression of data in tables.